zhijunhan/Behavioral-Cloning/README.md

 ### Training

 From the training efficiency point of view, a Keras fit_generator API was used to train our model with a batch size of 64.
 Adam optimizer with a learning rate of 1e-4 was used for back propagation.
 The optimization score function (loss function) is Mean Squared Error.
-And training epoch is set to 4.
+And training epoch is set to 2.

 ## Conclusions and Results
 ---
+The trained car is capable of driving along the middle of the road on the training track endlessly.

+It is very clear that this self-driving car is a very basic example just for demonstration.
+However, it should present a good idea of what the whole process has been capable of, give the fact that the training is so limited that the data are acquired using only on a car driving simulator.